+- Sunglasses

+- Sunscreen

+- Hat

-- Sunglasses - Sunscreen - Hat - Water jug filled with water (doesn't have to be cold, just wet) - Dot Book (this consists of spiral-bound Index Cards and a shoestring to wear around the student's neck) - Pencil (to make additions or changes to dot book) - Sidewalk Chalk (for marking sets on the grid) - 3-Ring Binder with Sheet Protectors (for music)
+- Water jug filled with water (doesn't have to be cold, just wet)

+- Pencil

+- Sidewalk Chalk (for marking sets on the grid)

+- 3-Ring Binder with Sheet Protectors (for music)

 Chisholm Trail HS Concert Bands

 In addition to participating in the Ranger Regiment Marching Band, all students who play a wind (woodwind OR brass) or percussion instrument will also be placed into one of four concert bands.
 For wind players, the spring audition is used to place students in the appropriate band based on musical abilities such as tone, timing, tuning, and technical ability.
 Wind players will meet in classes based on their concert band placement starting at the beginning of the school year.
 Percussion players will be placed into concert bands after marching season, and will continue to meet in their separate percussion classes.
 Percussion players will rehearse with their concert bands primarily through rehearsals outside of the school day.